rrohitramsen/ems/README.md

-# Generic entity management system rest API end points supporting POST, GET, PUT, PATCH, DELETE.
+# Generic entity management framework enable writing rest api with minimal code and out of the box swagger docs.
+It supports POST, GET, PUT, PATCH, DELETE HttpMethods.

 ## Requirement
 Create a simple entity management system that provides a REST endpoint to manage any entity (e.g. a product in a catalog, patient information in healthcare etc.).